defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/airgapped/_index.md

   target = "assets/js/lunr"
   ```

-This will switch to using local dependencies.
+This will switch to using local dependencies